Selling blood tests online for over 15 years.

 New, exciting superfoods, virtual reality workouts and dog yoga - we predict the upcoming health trends for 2018.

 2017 saw an enormous rise in the consumer healthcare market, with more people taking an active role in controlling their health.
 Instead of the gym, many opted for fun dance classes, or old style 80’s aerobics to get their fitness hit.
 A number of us cut out single food groups, tried intermittent fasting or swapped to a plant-based diet.
 2017 was an exciting year for health trends, and here at Medichecks, we expect 2018 to be even more so.

-We are a nation that loves to track anything we can, whether it’s our calorie intake, our steps or even our sleeping patterns.
+We are a nation that loves to track anything we can, whether it’s our calorie intake, our steps - even our sleeping patterns.
 This year many people discovered how simple it is to track what’s going on inside their bodies with Medichecks easy-to-use blood tests.
 We are all used to having regular dental and sight checks ups, so why shouldn't we have regular health check-ups?
 We believe 2018 will be the year where having regular health checks becomes the norm, to allow people to easily track any changes and act accordingly.

 Monitor your health today with our Essential Blood Test.

 In 2017, the number of people switching to a plant-based diet continued to rise and this increasing popularity led to Tesco launching their own-brand range of 100% plant-based meals in many of their stores, following in the footsteps of Asda who launched their vegan range a few months before.
 With the popularity of plant-based foods continuing to rise in 2018, this year is going to be the year of new and exciting superfoods.
 Chaga mushrooms, moringa, baobab and maqui berries to name a few, which may sound rather bizarre but let’s be honest, a few years ago, who could have predicted we'd be drinking collagen and adding turmeric to our coffees?